-The Alberta Real Estate Foundation was established in 1991 to enhance the real estate industry and benefit the people of Alberta.
+The Alberta Real Estate Foundation was established in 1991 to advance the real estate industry and strengthen Alberta’s communities.
 Created under the Real Estate Act after years of discussion between industry leaders and officials in the provincial government, the Foundation started making an impact right away by funding initiatives to help educate and train real estate professionals.
-Over the years, we have broadened our scope to fund hundreds of diverse projects in five different areas:
+Over the years, we have broadened our scope to fund hundreds of diverse projects in four different areas:

 We support projects, practices and ideas that encourage experimentation with the goal of creating new ways of realizing community potential within Alberta.

 We inform Real Estate and land use practices that engage Albertans by creating learning opportunities.

 We support research or projects that address how to access housing options and innovative approaches to improve affordability.

 We enable Albertans to understand and respond to changing land use patterns, growth pressures, air and water management issues and enhance the ecological quality of their communities.